REC TEC Grill Reviews and Ratings

-Power is provided by a mains lead, which might put some users off because you’ll need to be near a power socket; however, this is a grill more suited to the garden party crowd, rather than camping or travelling.
+Power is provided by a mains lead, which might put some users off because you’ll need to be near a power socket; however, this is a grill more suited to the garden party crowd, rather than camping or traveling.

 Setting It Up

 As for transporting the mini grill, it should fit into a standard hatchback car.
-Pictures you’ll see online of this grill give the impression of an unwieldly beast that can’t be moved.
+Pictures you’ll see online of this grill give the impression of an unwieldy beast that can’t be moved.
 That couldn’t be further from the truth.

 For those of you who worry about weight, it comes in at just under 100 pounds.
-It’s a two man lift but no more.
+It’s a two-man lift but no more.

 Like most pellet grills, getting the grill up and running is easy, partly due to the mains power that the REC TEC comes with.
 Fill the hopper and set the grill to light up mode and you’ll be cooking in under 10 minutes.

 The capacity of the mini grill is impressive.
 It will happily take a full-size turkey or a decent quantity of ribs.
 I would say that a party of 8-10 could easily be catered by this grill alone.

 One thing that does impress is the temperature stability.
 As an owner of somewhat cheaper grills, temperature fluctuations of 20 degrees are never that uncommon.
 With the REC TEC Portable, the temperature never moves more than a degree or two from your setting.

 That’s a pretty reliable indication of quality and design right there!

 The REC TEC comes with excellent instructions, and from what I’ve heard from friends, the customer service is second to none.
 In with the packaging, you get an information card with contact details, open seven days a week!
 For most people who do their grilling on the weekend, this must be a huge plus point.